jsverse/transloco/README.md

 }
 ```

-So now we can access each one of the `todos` keys by using the `todos` namespace:
+Now we can access each one of the `todos` keys by using the `todos` namespace:

 ```html
 {{ 'todos.title' | transloco }}